advancedforms/advanced-forms/readme.txt

 [Documentation](https://advancedforms.github.io) | [Purchase Pro](https://hookturn.io/downloads/advanced-forms-pro)

 Advanced Forms is a WordPress plugin for creating front-end forms using [Advanced Custom Fields](https://advancedcustomfields.com).
-It supports all ACF field types, including repeaters and flexible content fields, and provides the same field editing interface you are already familiar with. *Advanced Forms requires ACF PRO v5*.
+It supports all ACF field types, including repeaters and flexible content fields, and provides the same field editing interface you are already familiar with. *Advanced Forms requires ACF PRO v5.7 or later*.

 - **Email notifications**: Configure an unlimited number of email notifications, including support for dynamic recipients and field includes.
 - **Entries**: Save form submissions as entries with all fields.